- How the Cash App Rental Scam Works

 Whether the scammer tells you that there's a long line of people interested in the property, that the "landlord" is simply interested in making things easier, or any other type of story, you'll be asked to make your rental deposit on Cash App.

-Almost always, this scam involves asking you to make that deposit before you ever see the property or sign a lease.
+This scam almost always involves asking you to make that deposit before you ever see the property or sign a lease.

 Sometimes, scammers will milk this for all its worth and ask if you can even pay the first month or two up-front, as well.